Sofii-alt/UGW-Herwanta-dynamics/docs/mapping_plan.md

 - Use the map later for path planning and missions
 - Keep everything light enough to run on a Raspberry Pi 4

-# What We Will Use
+# What files do what
 These are the files/folders in our repo connected to mapping:
 - software/mapping/
 - README.md — instructions for running mapping code